nieuwmijnleven/private/README.md

 #### ❌ Output

 ```
-Error: (line:8, column:8) s1 is a nullable variable.
+Warning: (line:8, column:8) s1 is a nullable variable.
 But it direct accesses to length().
 You must consider to use null-safe operator(?.)
 ```

 #### ✅ Corrected Code (Works as Expected)